softcite/tutorials/process_all_of_plos.md

 As for 2023-05-05, the corpus contains 336,168 files (7.5G compressed, 38G uncompressed).

 Note: With this archive, all the XML files are written under the same directory.
 This is a lot of files under the same directory and this is known to be inefficient in term of file system (we usually distribute files in smaller subdirectories of a few hundred files maximum).
-However, the number of files here is still manageable, with a relatively limited runtime immpact.
+However, the number of files here is still manageable, with a relatively limited runtime impact.
 For the sake of simplicity, we do not consider re-organizing these files on the file system, but this could be necessary as the corpus is growing.

 ## Install the Softcite software mention recognizer service, the client and Pub2TEI